Aviasales

-The service was launched in 2007 and now operates in 14 countries across Eastern Europe, the CIS, Asia, and the United States.
+The service was launched in 2007 and operates in 14 countries across Eastern Europe, the CIS, Asia, and the United States.

 The company was incorporated in Hong Kong in August 2011 as Go Travel Un Limited and is headquartered on the island of Phuket, Thailand.
 In 2019, Skift ranked Aviasales among the top 25 most promising travel startups.

 History

 Aviasales emerged in 2007 as a personal blog about bargain airfares.
 After it developed into a travel service in 2008, the first ticket to be booked through Aviasales was for a flight from Moscow to Paris.
 By 2012, Aviasales exceeded 2 million monthly active users.

 That year, the company launched a travel search engine for the Chinese market, called ifeiso.com.

 However, the project closed down within a year.